Luthey-Schulten-Lab/SummerSchool_2025/CME/commands.md

     ```bash
     sbatch mpirun.sh
     ```
      In the given bash file, you will launch 2 minutes simulation of 4 replicates.
+You are encouraged to change the parameters to run longer of more replicates.
+Normally, it takes 6 physical hours to finish 2 biological hours' simulation on a Delta A100 GPU node.

-+ **Third**: Check your job
++ **Third**: Check the status of your job.
-    Check the status of your job. *PD* means waiting to run, *R* running.
+    *PD* means waiting to run, *R* running.

     ```bash
     squeue -u $USER